GuusDijkhuis/Next_Breaking_Bad_Project/README.md

 ```

 ## The Application
-This was my first try to write code with [Next.js](https://nextjs.org/).
 I wanted a [Next.js](https://nextjs.org/) application with data from an API.
 For this project I use the Breaking Bad API for the usable data.

 ### Static pages
 There are 2 static pages, one with an overview of all the characters from *Breaking Bad* and the second one is a page with a list of all the episodes of *Breaking Bad* and *Better call Saul*.
 In the image below I show the overview of all the characters.